-Applications will close three months before the meeting for which support is being provided and successful applicants will be informed within one month.
-However, applications for the Spring 2018 meeting of the ABN will be accepted up to 9th March 2018
+Applications will close three months before the meeting for which support is being requested and successful applicants will be informed within one month.

-If your application is successful a short report (maximum one side of A4) must be sent within three months of the meeting to the British Peripheral Nerve Society and will be displayed on the BPNS website.
-Successful applicants will also be invited to present a short (10-15 minutes, depending on meeting) summary of your work at a subsequent BPNS meeting..
+If your application is successful a short report (maximum one side of A4) must be sent within two months of the meeting to the BPNS secretariat and will be displayed on the BPNS website.
+Successful applicants for the PNS bursary will be invited to present a short (10-15 minutes) summary at the subsequent London BPNS meeting (unfortunately no additional funding for this is available)

-The spring 2019 BPNS meeting will be in Bristol, organised by Dr James Stevens
+The autumn 2019 BPNS meeting will be at Hammersmith Hospital, London W12, organised by Dr Carolyn Gabriel.